 - For a finer brush tip, trim brush fibers to a point using scissors.

 - If a number field is painted with the wrong color, allow the area to dry, then repaint using the correct color.

 - Paint according to the outline guide for optimal results, however it is your painting so you may choose the colors and fill in the details that best suit your style.

 These techniques may help you fine-tune your artwork.
-To be sure you get the desired effect, try them out before using them on your canvas.
+To be sure you get the desired effect, try out the techniques before using them on your canvas.

-Go Lightly Painting conservatively in thin layers will preserve the genuine canvas texture without completely sealing it.
+Go Lightly Painting conservatively in thin layers will preserve the genuine canvas texture.

 Highlighting Once dry, select a lighter color than the painted area.
 Apply color to a dry brush and streak until the paint is tacky.
 Apply lightly to highlight canvas texture.

 Blending As you complete a number field, use the bristles of a dry brush to blend the wet edge with the adjacent field, softening the contrast.

 Streaking Softly paint fine streaks of a lighter shade over a darker shade.
 This is a good technique to add texture to hair and backgrounds.

 Glossy Finish To saturate colors and add a brilliant shine that protects, add varnish.
 Brush a Gloss Medium and Varnish over the completely dried painting.
 Brush one coat horizontally, allow to dry.
 Brush a second coat vertically, allow to dry.
 Varnish may be purchased at most craft stores.